 As horrific as all of these were I personally feel Jesus felt the most pain when the wrath of God was poured on Him when He took upon Himself the sins of all humanity…past, present, and future.

 Jesus was sinless yet separated from God at this point because God is Holy and cannot look at sin.
-That said, Jesus was forsaken so that you and I do not have to be.
-Jesus entered the darkness so that you and I can walk in the light.
+That said, Jesus was forsaken so that you do not have to be.
+Jesus entered the darkness so that you can walk in the light.

 Jesus’ Betrayal verses